-Being part of the hearing impaired community is challenging as you are faced with a lot of challenges like prejudice and stigma.
-Not only that; but those who are deaf also suffer from mental health concerns.
-Mental illnesses like depression, schizophrenia, substance abuse, and anxiety are some of the disorders that they are facing every day.
+Hearing loss is challenging as you are faced with a lot of difficulties.
+Those who have hearing loss experience mental health concerns.
+Because of partial or complete loss of their ability to hear, mental illnesses like depression, schizophrenia, substance abuse, and anxiety are some of the that those with hearing loss are facing every day.

-People who are hearing impaired also find it difficult to communicate with their care providers as sometimes, lip reading isn’t enough.
-Communication gap is the issue, and there are only a few providers who are equipped with sign language.
-How can they be fully understood when they cannot express themselves vocally, or the people they are trying to communicate with have limited skills?
+People who have hearing loss also find it difficult to communicate with their care providers as sometimes, lip reading isn’t enough.
+The communication gap is the issue, and there are only a few providers who are equipped with sign language.
+How can those with hearing loss be fully understood when they cannot express themselves vocally, or people they are trying to communicate with have limited skills?
 Even those with a voice find it hard to process their emotions.
-What more with those who are hearing impaired?
+What more for those with hearing loss?

-“Prior to diagnosis and learning that their child may be deaf, parents often have difficulty understanding the needs of their baby,” writes Robert T Muller Ph.D.
+“Prior to diagnosis and learning that their child may have lost hearing, parents often have difficulty understanding the needs of their baby,” writes Robert T Muller Ph.D.

-About 15-26% of the population will experience hearing loss but to be deaf even before learning the spoken language is such a challenge.
-Nearly seven in 10,000 people are part of this population and their only way to communicate is sign language.
+About 15-26% of the population will experience hearing loss but to have complete hearing loss even before learning the spoken language is such a challenge.
+Nearly seven in 10,000 people have lost hearing, and their only way to communicate is through sign language.

-“Deaf and hard-of-hearing populations experience abuse about one and a half times more frequently than those without hearing difficulties,” writes Mellissa Withers, Ph.D., M.H.S.
+“Deaf and hard-of-hearing populations experience abuse about one and a half times more frequently than those without hearing loss,” writes Mellissa Withers, Ph.D., M.H.S.

-People who are hearing impaired find it difficult to obtain mental health services.
-This is a fact.
-In a small study with 54 respondents, more than half weren’t able to see and access the services that they needed.
+People who’ve lost hearing find it difficult to obtain mental health services.
+In a small study with 54 respondents, more than half of respondents with hearing loss weren’t able to see and access the services that they needed for healing.

-There are also times when deaf people with mood disorders are under-diagnosed due to the following:
+There are also times when people with hearing loss who have mood disorders are underdiagnosed due to the following:

 - Lack of experienced sign language interpreters

-- Differentiation in how deaf people display their feelings to a mental health professional
+- Differentiation in how people with hearing loss display their feelings to a mental health professional

-You can’t also substitute reading and writing for spoken language.
-Hearing loss can significantly affect the vocabulary.
-Lip reading isn’t accurate either with only 26-40% of adults being able to lip read.
+You can’t substitute reading and writing for spoken language.
+Hearing loss can significantly affect vocabulary.
+Lip reading to communicate with those with hearing loss isn’t accurate either with only 26-40% of adults being able to lip read.

-Deaf people who participated in the studies said that they prefer deaf professionals to give them mental health services.
-The problem is that there are not many hearing impaired specialists out there to cater to the community.
+People with hearing loss who participated in the studies said that they prefer professionals with hearing loss to give them counseling services.
+The problem is that there are not many specialists who’ve also lost hearing to cater to people with hearing loss.
 In case you run out of ideas, you may try chatting with a BetterHelp psychologist.

-Mental health professionals should also know how to differentiate when a deaf person shows their feelings as compared to those who are not hearing impaired.
-For people who can hear, pounding on the floor may seem like an act of aggression, but for deaf people, this is a standard way to get attention.
-Those who are hearing impaired also rely on showing strong expressions of feelings as these small details indicate their change of mood.
+Mental health professionals should also know how to differentiate when a person with hearing loss shows their feelings as compared to those who aren’t lost hearing.
+For people who can hear, pounding on the floor may seem like an act of aggression, but for hearing-impaired people, this is a standard way to get attention.
+Those who have lost hearing also rely on showing strong expressions of feelings as these small details indicate their change of mood.
 This must be noted.